1995parham-learning/1995parham-learning.github.io/content/Tools/onnx.md

 ## Serialization with `protobuf`

-Thle deployment of a machine-learned model into production usually _requires replicating_ the entire ecosystem used to train the model, most of the time with a docker.
+The deployment of a machine-learned model into production usually _requires replicating_ the entire ecosystem used to train the model, most of the time with a docker.
 Once a model is converted into ONNX, the production environment only needs a **runtime** to execute the graph defined with ONNX operators.
 This runtime can be developed in any language suitable for the production application, C, java, python, JavaScript, C#, WebAssembly, ARM, etc.

 But to make that happen, the ONNX graph needs to be saved.
 ONNX uses `protobuf` to serialize the graph into one single block.
 It aims at optimizing the model size as much as possible.